-- To study the process of mass communications from the perspective of mass communication theory, political economy, historiographical/cultural studies, and development. - Producing & studying both technology and its mediated usage. - To impart skill-based training to prepare students for the ever growing industry a) Television & Radio
+- To study the process of mass communications from the perspective of mass communication theory, 1) political economy, historiographical/cultural studies, and development. - Producing & studying both technology and its mediated usage.
+2) - To impart skill-based training to prepare students for the ever growing industry 3)